esvanmantgem/coco/README.md

 To specify the input folder (required):
 ```
--input INPUT_FOLDER
+--input INPUT_FOLDER
 ```
 This can either be a relative or absolute path.
 This folder should contain all files needed for the basic RSP.

 To specify the output folder (required):
 ```
--output OUTPUT_FOLDER
+--output OUTPUT_FOLDER
 ```
 This can either be a relative or absolute path.

 ##### Connectivity data
 The data to be used in the connectivity metric can be provided in different formats.
 For all formats either a relative path or an absolute path to the file can be given.
 For an explanation of the exact format of the files, see the documentation in the `doc` folder.

-At least one of `--con-edgelist`, `habitat-edgelist`, or `con-matrix` is required.
+At least one of `--con-edgelist`, `feature-edgelist`, or `con-matrix` is required.
 If only one connectivity dataset should be considered, one connectivity edgelist can be provided
 ```
 --con-edgelist FILE
 ```
-In case multiple connectivity dataset should be considered, e.g., one for each feature, one habitat-edgelist can be provided containing all datasets for each feature.
+In case multiple connectivity dataset should be considered, e.g., one for each feature, one feature-edgelist can be provided containing all datasets for each feature.
+Note that the features in the edgelist do not have to be the same as in the `feature.csv`
 ```
---habitat-edgelist FILE
+--feature-edgelist FILE
 ```

 Alternatively, one connectivity matrix can be specified